Find a Holiday

 The South West Coast Path is spectacular by day, with its sea views, wildlife and flowers.
 However, it can be even more magical at night.
 If you decide to go stargazing along the coast path, familiarise yourself with the path in the daylight and make sure you’ve packed a torch and appropriate footwear.

 Someone who is an expert when it comes to stargazing in Cornwall is Brian Sheen from Roseland Observatory.
-We asked Brian to reveal his recommendations, he tells us: “I always enjoy being as far away from what we call civilisation as possible and Cornwall provides many such opportunities.
+We asked Brian to reveal his recommendations, and he tells us: “I always enjoy being as far away from what we call civilisation as possible, and Cornwall provides many such opportunities.
 These are being recognised by proposed Dark Sky areas around Lands’ End, The Lizard, and the Isles of Scilly.
 Dark skies can also be found close to Looe.
-If you are a competent walker then the South West Coast Path between Looe and Polperro is great as it looks south over the English Channel and Looe Island.”
+If you are a competent walker, then the South West Coast Path between Looe and Polperro is great as it looks south over the English Channel and Looe Island.”

 The Lizard Point